Pinot Noirs with funkosité

 Our early vintages were made with Bruce Dowding and David Creed.
-Bruce worked many vintages with Frederick Mugnier in Musigny, where Guy Accad was consultant at the time.
-David was dux in his year at Roseworthy and is perhaps the greatest winemaking intellect I’ve encountered.
+Bruce worked many vintages with Jacques Frederic Mugnier in Musigny, where Guy Accad was consulting.
+David was dux in his year at Roseworthy and is perhaps the greatest winemaking intellect I have encountered.

 Accad’s legacy is our extended pre-ferment cold-maceration and our vigorous pigeage by foot throughout fermentation, three to four times daily.
 This brings colour and extract from the skins.

-David’s is in draining our wines to barrel at dryness without settling, retaining all of the yeast lees in the wine in barrel.
-This brings a chocolate, mocha flavour to the mid palate of the wine.
+David is in draining our wines to barrel at dryness without settling, retaining all the yeast lees in the wine in barrel.
+This brings a chocolate, mocha flavour to the mid-palate of the wine.

 We do not inoculate for malolactic fermentation, rather allow it to proceed naturally in barrel.
-If this process is not rushed it can produce characteristics we taste as ‘hung game’.
-Cadavericine and putrescine.
+If this process is unhurried it can produce characteristics we taste as ‘hung game’: cadavericine and putrescine.

 The wines are not racked until bottling and we resist adding sulphur until this stage, usually about 20 ppm.
 The wines are not filtered, retaining a rich texture as well as aromatic lift.
 I feel filtering ‘beats up’ aromatics and subtlety of the wine.

-Fruit is all hand-picked and processed on-site at Moondarra.
-Winemaking varies slightly for each of the Pinot’s, influenced by the differences in terroir, with a view to highlighting these nuances in flavour.
+The fruit is all hand-picked and processed on-site at Moondarra.
+Winemaking varies slightly for each of the Pinot’s, influenced by the differences in terroir, to highlight these nuances in flavour.

-About two thirds of the fruit is put in the fermenters as whole bunches and the remainder crushed on top.
-The wine has layers of tannin; derived from skins and pips, the desiccated stems and the savoury oak.
+About two-thirds of the fruit is put in the fermenters as whole bunches and the remaining crushed on top.
+The wine has layers of tannin; derived from skins and pips, the desiccated stems, and the savoury oak.
 We use mostly new Domenic Laurent ‘Magic’ barriques.
-All harvested from old growth Tronçais, with extremely thick staves.
+All harvested from old-growth Tronçais, with extremely thick staves.

 Perfect with tea-smoked duck.

 I sold my 1957 Studebaker President to buy the fenceposts for our first vineyard at Moondarra.
 Our Studebaker Pinot Noir is the most accessible of the three Pinot Noir wines we produce.
-Fruit is completely crushed and destemmed prior to fermentation.
+The fruit is completely crushed and destemmed before fermentation.

-When drained to oak we use 500 liter puncheons rather than 225 liter Burgundy barriques.
-Mostly Remond Alier and low-toast, MTL-.
-These larger vessels offer a fabulous way for the wine to interact with the yeast lees without adding oak tannin, rather relying of fruit tannin to give structure to the wine.
-When tipsy I can sing you a love song about my old car, a modern masterpiece in design by Raymond Lowey.
+When drained to oak we use 500-litre puncheons rather than 225-liter Burgundy barriques.
+Mostly Remond Alier and low-toast, MTL.
+These larger vessels offer a fabulous way for the wine to interact with the yeast lees without adding oak tannin, rather relying on fruit tannin to give structure to the wine.
+When tipsy I can sing you a love song about my old car, a modern masterpiece in design by Raymond Lowey!

 My dear friend Mitsuo makes duck tataki which sings with Studebaker and a drop of ponsu.

-Like our Pinot Noirs our Nebbiolo is macerated on skins prior to fermentation.
+Like our Pinot Noirs, our Nebbiolo is macerated on skins before fermentation.
 We retain about a third as whole bunches.
 We ‘dance’ in the wine three or four times a day through ferment to extract colour and flavour and to mix the warmer, actively fermenting must, with the cooler, inactive, must.
-This is extremely important given its usually late May by the time we’ve picked Nebbiolo, macerated the must and started fermentation.
+This is extremely important given its usually late-May by the time we’ve picked Nebbiolo, macerated the must, and started fermentation.
 We usually inoculate the Nebbiolo with a bucket of Pinot from my favourite ferment.
-When the wine is close to dry it’s locked up, retaining some CO2 from fermentation to protect it, with skins and stems for a year, prior to being drained to old barriques for a few more months before bottling.
-Minimal sulphur is added just prior to bottling without filtration.
+When the wine is close to dry it’s locked up, retaining some CO2 from fermentation to protect it, with skins and stems for a year, before being drained to old barriques for a few more months before bottling.
+Minimal sulphur is added just before bottling without filtration.